-Ngorongoro crater has to be one of the most beautiful safari destinations in the world.
+Ngorongoro Crater in Tanzania has to be one of the most beautiful safari destinations in the world.

 It is a huge caldera of an extinct volcano, and is absolutely teeming with wildlife, including the largest concentration of lions in Africa.

 I have been two times now to Ngorongoro, and as with wildlife, each time was unique in its own way.

 Both times visiting was on the way back from a Serengeti safari, and you camp on the crater rim at night for great views and one magnificent sunrise.